-And with your product labels being one of the most visible parts of your skincare business, get it wrong and it’s likely you will be asked by the regulator to fix them or even pay a fine.
+Being one of the most visible parts of your skincare business, get it wrong and it’s likely you could be asked by the regulator to fix and reprint them or even pay a fine.

 It’s no secret that labelling is one of the biggest pain points for people starting out on their skincare business journey (and even those who’ve been in business a while).

-There's a minefield of legal requirements and there can be up to 14 elements to include on your labels.
-Even if you think you already know everything about cosmetic labels and have got it covered, it can be easy to miss something.
+There's a minefield of cosmetic regulatory requirements and there can be up to 14 elements to include on your labels.
+Even if you think you already know everything about cosmetic labelling requirements in Australia and have got it covered, it can be easy to miss something.

 For example, not including the correct address, using the incorrect measurement marking or not listing ingredients in the correct order (particularly if you use multi-component ingredients like extracts and preservatives).